yandexgas/Simple-regular-expression-library/README.md

               then this will be interpreted as a "named" capturing group to separate the "expression" from the parentheses, use the "empty line character".

 =============================

-	Exceptions:
+# Exceptions:

  # If the syntax of a regular expression is violated, a "SintaxTree_Error" exception is thrown.
  # When parsing a string, the only exception that can be thrown by std :: logic_error is when trying to access an uninitialized capture group.
 =============================

-	Most important objects:
+# Most important objects:

- # an object of the "RgxResult" type stores the result of string analysis - an array of correct substrings
+ # An object of the "RgxResult" type stores the result of string analysis - an array of correct substrings
    that have successfully passed the analysis and, optionally, an array of tables with the values ​​of capture groups.

  # an object of type "Regular_expression" is a regular expression.